GamerDra/irislab/irislab/q6/vlsi_designflow.md

-Sure, here's a brief overview of the VLSI (Very Large Scale Integration) design flow:

 1. **Specification:**
    -  specifications and requirements for the integrated circuit (IC), are decided, like deciding the purpose for the chip/